 If you’re using a low refresh rate monitor, and own a good GPU.
 Then, you might have faced a screen tearing issue in Valorant.
-It happens when the frame rate produced by your GPU exceeds your monitor’s refresh rate.
+It happens when the frame rate produced by your GPU exceeds your monitor’s refresh rate limit.
 Though, the screen tearing issue can be eliminated by turning VSync on in the Game.
 But, recently, after the new Valorant game update & NVIDIA graphics driver update, VSync stopped working in Valorant.
 Yes, alternatively, you can limit FPS in Valorant, but it will not eliminate the screen tearing issue.

 Valorant VSync not Working